 Are you considering starting a car dealership in Texas?
 With the upward trend in the US economy, and the steady demand for motor vehicles in the state, the time is right for launching a new Texas auto business.
 In fact, Texas has been consintently ranking as one of the best states to open a car dealership.

-Before you set off on your entrepreneurial journey, you’ll want to be prepared, by learning the nitty-gritty details about how to get a dealers license in Texas.
-Like in most states, you’ll need to comply with the state regulations that govern the business, by getting a Texas auto dealer license and a surety bond.
+Before you set off on your entrepreneurial journey, you’ll want to be prepared, by learning the nitty-gritty details on getting a dealers license in Texas.
+As in most states, you’ll need to comply with the state regulations that govern the business, by getting a Texas auto dealer license and a special kind of surety bond, in the case of dealers called an auto dealer bond.

 While the process can be complicated, you can make it easier by getting all the information and knowing the best tips for a smooth start.

-Here are five easy tips, to give you a jump-start in the very beginning of your dealership career.
+We’ve structured this guide in 5 easy steps so as to give you a jump-start in the very beginning of your dealership career.

 1. Identify the type of license you need

 How can you become a car dealer in Texas?
 If you’d like to buy, sell or exchange used motor vehicles in the state, you must obtain a general distinguishing number (GDN) from the Motor Vehicle Division of the Texas Department of Motor Vehicles (TxDMV).
 This is, in essence, your Texas used car dealer license.

 Your first step is to identify the type(s) of license you need, by consulting the TxDMV list of licenses.
 There are several subtypes for selling different vehicles such as:

 - Used non-motorized travel trailers dealer license